Road or Gravel - now available in Ultegra 2x or Sram 1x build options or just as a frameset.

-The two versions of the Paradox use similar geometry and share some riding characteristics, but their different tubing profiles result in bikes that are optimised for either road or gravel riding.
+The two versions of the Paradox use similar geometry and share many riding characteristics, but their different tubing profiles result in bikes that are optimised for either road or gravel riding.
 Both designs place a big emphasis on comfort.
 Why?
 Put simply, comfort affects performance.
 Vertical vibrations rob you of momentum and reduce control.
 They also reduce your body’s ability to deliver power efficiently.
 You are the engine on a bike.
 If you are not working efficiently, then neither is your bike.
+Both the Road and Gravel bikes are available with women’s specific build options.

-The Paradox 28 is the best flat bar road bike in the world.
-It offers sensational speed and comfort for road riding; its extra light frame delivers excellent control and grip and its acceleration is just plain grin-inducing .“One of the snappiest bikes off the line I’ve ever ridden” - road.cc.
+The Paradox Road (now disc only) is the best flat bar road bike you can buy.
+It offers a rare combination of speed and comfort that’s perfect for road riding in the real world.
+Its extra light frame delivers excellent control and its acceleration is just plain grin-inducing.
+“One of the snappiest bikes off the line I’ve ever ridden” - road.cc.
 The danger in calling it the ultimate city bike (which it is) is that it’s so much more.
 It’s a brilliant tourer and you’ll love dropping your drop-bar friends on the hills and around town.
-Why not treat yourself to a 7.5kg bike that will enable you to ride faster and further in more comfort?
+Why not treat yourself to a sub 8kg bike that will enable you to ride faster and further and in more comfort?
+Now available in Ultegra 2x or Sram 1x build options for £3,999 or just as a frameset for £1,999.

 - Larger tyres (within reason) are faster in real world cycling conditions.
 For us the 28mm is the perfect sweet spot for road use, but gravel riders will need something more like 38mm or above.

 - Large diameter chain stays that are increase lateral rigidity giving the bike superb climbing ability and acceleration.